 We help the US Forest Service look after three Wilderness Areas.
 Rollover to enlarge.

-On Sunday, April 5th ESWA appealed for volunteers in the Vail Daily and Summit Daily newspapers.
+On Sunday, April 5th and again on April 19th ESWA appealed for volunteers in the Vail Daily and Summit Daily newspapers.
 We hope to attract people who want to help us steward Wilderness in Eagle and Summit Counties.
 The announcement will appear again on April 19th.
 Click HERE to learn more.
 Plans are subject to change depending on the pandemic.

 In the April eNewsletter Dr. FRANK GUTMANN describes our work with the CROSSCUT SAW, the most important tool for clearing Wilderness trails of deadfall trees.
 In 2019, the US Forest Service and ESWA volunteers cleared from trails more than 2,500 trees that had been killed by the pine beetle a decade ago, and are now falling across trails in record numbers.
 ESWA is seeking volunteers to become CERTIFIED CROSSCUT SAWYERS.
 Please consider joining us!
 Send us an email at firstname.lastname@example.org.